lcontami/ecpy/docs/source/dev_guide/application.rst

 'ecpy.app' plugin is responsible for handling all those possibilities.
 It relies on three extension points (one for each behaviour) :

-- 'ecpy.app.startup' accepts |AppStartup| contributions and deal with the start up of the application.
+- 'ecpy.app.startup' accepts |AppStartup| contributions and deals with the start up of the application.
-- 'ecpy.app.closing' accepts |AppClosing| contributions and deal with whether or not the application can be closed.
+- 'ecpy.app.closing' accepts |AppClosing| contributions and deals with whether or not the application can be closed.
 - 'ecpy.app.closed' accepts |AppClosed| contributions to run clean up operation before starting to unregister plugins.